 \subsection{Conservation of Momentum}

-We assume that both the fluids (liquid and gas) are Newtonian fluids, and hence the conservation of momentum follows from the well-known Navier-Stokes' equation.
-In addition, we also assume that the viscosity of the fluids do not change with the concentration of the components.
+We assume that both the fluids (liquid and gas) are Newtonian fluids, and hence the conservation of momentum follows from the well-known Navier-Stokes equations.
+In addition, we also assume that the viscosity of the fluids is constant.